AdriaGual/epic7Bot/README.md

 Useful when you ran out of hero storage, just pick 2 star hero filter and this will merge all 2 star fooders into 3 star ones.

+## Extra notes

+### Language

+The bot only works in spanish, if you want to run in another language, you can override the pictures on the ´images´ folder with the corresponding ones.